rmusser01/Infosec_Reference/README.md

 * Want to read some good info.

 #### Why Do *I* Care?
-* I do this as a resource for myself(to teach others from) and offer it publicly as a way of giving back to the general community.
+* I do this as a resource for myself(to teach myself & others from) and offer it publicly as a way of giving back to the general community.
 * To be clear, these aren't personal notes.
 I keep this repo maintained as a way of having pointers to information that I feel help build someone's skillset or increase understanding of attacks/methods/defenses.
+	* To be clear, I do not condone illegal activities and the purpose of this repo is not to enable or spread the perfomance of illegal activities.

 ##### This page
 * This page isn't ~~terrible~~ the best on mobile.
 Use [https://rmusser.net/docs](https://rmusser.net/docs) for better mobile formatting.
-* For latest content updates, check here: [Things added since last update](https://github.com/rmusser01/Infosec_Reference/blob/master/Draft/things-added.md)
+* For latest content updates, check the git history.
+The Things-added.md file will be updated eventually.
-	* This will have all links added to the other pages sorted according to topic, making it easier to see new stuff.
 * All links on this page should work.
-Last tested 9/18
+Last tested some time ago.
-* Contributions are welcome, format is pretty simple/easy to pick up, add anything not already in it that fits.
+* Contributions are encouraged/appreciated.

 ------------------------------
 ### Index - Table of Contents